google/cauliflowervest/README.md

 [Cauliflower Vest](../../wiki/ThatName) is a recovery key escrow solution.
-The project initially started with end-to-end Mac OS X FileVault 2 support, and later added support for BitLocker (Windows), LUKS (Linux), and Duplicity.
+The project initially started with end-to-end Mac OS X FileVault 2 support, and later added support for BitLocker (Windows), LUKS (Linux), Duplicity, and Firmware/BIOS passwords (Mac & Linux).
 The goal of this project is to streamline cross-platform enterprise management of disk encryption technologies.

 Cauliflower Vest offers the ability to:
   * Forcefully enable FileVault 2 encryption.